anjos/site/content/category/software/bob.rst

    :alt: Bob's logo

-Bob_ is a signal-processing and machine learning toolbox originally developed by the `Biometrics Security and Privacy Group`_, the `Biosignal Processing Group`_, and the `Research and Development Engineers Group`_ at the `Idiap Research Institute`_, in Switzerland.
+Bob_ is a signal-processing and machine learning toolbox originally developed by the `Biometrics Security and Privacy Group`_, the `Medical AI Group`_, and the `Research and Development Engineers Group`_ at the `Idiap Research Institute`_, in Switzerland.
 Bob is primarily developed through GitLab_.

 The framework is composed of various packages for signal, audio and video processing, object detection, keypoint localization, machine learning and